Materials-Consortia/OPTIMADE/optimade.rst

 space\_group\_symbol\_Hermann_Mauguin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Description** A human- and machine-readable string containing a short Hermann-Mauguin (H-M) symbol.
+- **Description** A human- and machine-readable string containing a short Hermann-Mauguin (H-M) symbol specifying the space group of the structure in the response.
   The H-M symbols SHOULD be given as specified in the International Tables for Crystallography vol. A (IUCr, 2005), Table 4.3.2.1.

   To encode as character strings, the following adaptations MUST be made when representing H-M symbols given in their typesetted form: